-An eligible proposal must comprise partners from at least two different Helmholtz Centres (or two AST programs respectively).
+An eligible proposal must comprise partners from at least two different Helmholtz Centres (or two AST programmes respectively).
 HMC encourages the submission of interdisciplinary proposals from different Helmholtz research fields.

 Applicants must specify a coordinating centre and person.
-Coordinators can only lead three projects, but can participate in multiple other project proposals.
-Please consider an appropriate and balanced diversity of the principal investigators involved.
+Project coordinators can only lead three projects, but can participate in multiple other project proposals.
+Applicants should consider an appropriate and balanced diversity of the principal investigators (PI) involved.